lanly-dev/VSCode-Spectrogram/README.md

-# audio README
+# spec README

-This is the README for your extension "audio".
+This is the README for your extension "spec".
 After writing up a brief description, we recommend including the following sections.

 ## Features